schmaustech/quay-quickstart-blog/README.md

 TOKEN=OWE7BAOYNJMUGFS71DRKROXGW6RDD5UMNIHVMDSE
 ~~~

-Now that we have set the access token lets move onto creating a few more things for our Red Hat Quay registry configuration.
+Now that we have set the access token lets move onto creating a few more items for our Red Hat Quay registry configuration.
 One item we need is a organization.
 Organizations provide a way of sharing repositories under a common namespace that does not belong to a single user, but rather to many users in a shared setting (such as a company).
 Again we will create this via a curl and post via the API.
 In this example the organization is called openshift4:

 ~~~bash
 $  curl -X POST -k --header 'Content-Type: application/json' -H "Authorization: Bearer $TOKEN" https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/organization/ --data '{"name": "openshift4", "email": "openshift4@schmaustech.com"}'